bpurinton/PebbleCounts/docs/PebbleCounts_Manual_md.md

 * `-tophat_th`, `-sobel_th`, and `-canny_sig` are the [tophat](http://scikit-image.org/docs/dev/api/skimage.morphology.html#skimage.morphology.black_tophat) filter percentile threshold, [Sobel](http://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.sobel) filter percentile threshold, and [Canny](http://scikit-image.org/docs/dev/auto_examples/edges/plot_canny.html) edge detection smoothing standard deviation.
 These are the values used on edge detection from the gray-scale image and are probably good at the default value.
 The same value is used for each scale.

-# Quick note on imagery and running PebbleCounts
-Georeferenced ortho-photos should be in a [**UTM projection**](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), providing the scale in meters.
-You can use the [gdal](https://www.gdal.org/) command line utilities to [translate rasters between various projections](https://www.nceas.ucsb.edu/scicomp/recipes/gdal-reproject).
-Because PebbleCounts doesn't allow you to save work in the middle of clicking it's recommended that you don't use images covering areas of more than 2 by 2 meters or so.
-Furthermore, the algorithm is most effective on images of 0.8-1.2 mm/pixel resolution, where a lower cutoff of 10-pixels is appropriate.
-Resampling can also be accomplished quickly in [gdal](https://www.gdal.org/).
-For higher resolution (< 0.8 mm/pixel) imagery it's recommended not to go above 1 by 1 meter areas, particularly if there are many < 1 cm pebbles, and also to increase the lower cutoff (`-cutoff` flag) value to 25-pixels.
-If you want to cover a larger area simply break the image into smaller parts and process each individually, so you can give yourself a break.
-If at anytime you want to end the application simply press *CTRL + C*.

-## Step-by-Step Example
+# Step-by-Step Example

 1. Depending on whether you're going to use an ortho or non-ortho image (and default or modified arguments) run one of the following commands (**Note:** While all of the default arguments can be modified at the command line, it is recommended to stick mostly to the default values.
-In most cases, only the expected lithologies and maximum expected grain-size need to be modified for different images.
-For sub-mm resolution imagery, it may be necessary to double the `-min_sz_factors` default values as well.):
+In most cases, only the expected lithologies and maximum expected grain-size need to be modified for different images given 0.8-1.2 mm/pixel imagery.
+For < 0.8 mm/pixel resolution imagery, it is necessary to double the `-min_sz_factors` default values and to use a `-cutoff` value of 25-pixels.):

   * **Ortho With Default Arguments:** (Be sure to set the `-ortho` flag to `y` and the resolution will be automatically read by [gdal](https://www.gdal.org/))
 ```